 Fertilizer users should:

-When and where possible, obtaino fertilizers from officially recognized or licensed dealers and that are properly and clearly labelled.
+Obtain fertilizers from officially recognized or licensed dealers and that are properly and clearly labelled.

-Follow appropriate guidelines and instructions regarding the safe handling and use of fertilizers according to the labelling and other technical materials and advice from suitably recognized and qualified individuals providing the product.
+Follow appropriate guidelines and instructions regarding the safe handling and sustainable use of fertilizers according to the labelling and other technical materials and advice from suitably recognized and qualified individuals providing the product.

-Recycle and/or dispose of fertilizer containers where appropriate.
+Recycle fertilizer containers and their content.

 Contact the relevant authorities when the quality of the product does not correspond to the claims made on the label, or when they experience issues with the product.